developer-zebra/developer-zebra-site/src/datawedge/3-1/guide/index.md

 ---
-title: Guides
+title: DataWedge 3.1
-description: "DataWedge does this and that."
+description: "DataWedge does this and that.
+MENUS! "
 layout: list-content-items.html
 content-items:
   - type: section